 3. Share the results with your patients:

-Results will generally be sent to the referring provider within 24 hours (standard lab report) via fax and will also be available via PHIN to share with your patient.
+Results will generally be sent to the provider who ordered the test within 48 hours (standard lab report) via fax and will also be available via EpicCare Link to share with your patient.
 If you haven’t received your results within the time expected, please call our clinical lab at 206-987-2102 for assistance.
-We will send results only to the referring provider, not to patient families directly.

 Families coming to Urgent Care for testing should proceed to the front door.
 We screen all patients and visitors at entry for COVID-19 symptoms.
 Please remind families to bring only the patient being tested and leave other children with a caregiver; we currently have a strict one visitor per patient policy.

-Swab test: Patients will be tested using either a nasopharyngeal swab or middle turbinate swab, depending on availability.
+Swab test: Patients will be tested using either a mid-turbinate swab or a nasopharyngeal swab, depending on availability of supplies.
 The MAs doing the testing are highly skilled at obtaining swabs for children of all ages and developmental stages.

 Patient handout: Each family will receive a take-home flyer, “Testing and Follow-up For COVID-19” that describes when and how they will receive their test results, how to safely quarantine at home, and what to do if symptoms worsen (i.e. call their PCP).